 - Equipment hire - hire to landholders of baitlayers and live animal traps

-If you need assistance with pest animal control, please contact our authorised officers in your area or call 08 8735 1177.
+If you need assistance with pest animal control, please contact our NRM officers in your area or call 08 8735 1177.

 Priority species in the South East region